-- Confirm enrollment by viewing Enrollment Summary online via One Stop.
-It is best to print a copy of your enrollment to keep in your files for future reference. - Confirm correct medical and immunization information through Boynton Health Services by calling (612) 625-8400 or through your Boynton portal. - Confirm that registration is in the Medical Laboratory Sciences Program. - Confirm correct tuition charges by viewing Student Account Online via One Stop.
-Refer any initial questions to One Stop by calling (612) 624-1111 or sending an email to helpingu@umn.edu.
+- Confirm enrollment by following the instructions on the "Verify enrollment" page through Stop Student Services.
+It is best to print a copy of your enrollment to keep in your files for future reference. - Confirm correct medical and immunization information through Boynton Health Services by calling (612) 625-8400\ or through your Boynton portal. - Confirm that registration is in the Medical Laboratory Sciences Program. - Confirm correct tuition charges by viewing "My Finances" on the myU Portal.
+Refer any initial questions to One Stop by calling (612) 624-1111 or sending an email to onestop@umn.edu.